 In a new breakthrough, the Food and Drug Administration has authorized the emergency use of a new COVID-19 antiviral drug, Molnupiravir.

-The second anti-viral treatment is manufactured by pharmaceutical giant, Merck and Ridgeback Biotherapeutics.
-The drug, Molnupiravir works by disrupting the way the virus copies the genetic materials.
-The FDA insists the medication should only be used in patients from 18 years and above with moderate to severe symptoms of Covid.
+A second anti-viral treatment is manufactured by pharmaceutical giant Merck and Ridgeback Biotherapeutics.
+The drug, Molnupiravir, works by disrupting the way the virus copies the genetic materials.
+The FDA insists the medication should only be used in patients from 18 years and above with moderate-to-severe symptoms of Covid.

 Molnupiravir is the second Covid drug that can be taken at home as pills.
 It can be taken twice a day for five days.